Fdoll26/GeniusInnovationLabProject1/docs/APP_GUIDE.md

   - `completed` if both providers succeeded
   - `partial` if one failed/skipped
   - `failed` if both failed/skipped or a fatal aggregation/send error occurs
+- `finalizeReport()` uses an advisory lock when PostgreSQL is available to avoid duplicate sends.
+- If a report was already emailed, subsequent “finalize” attempts will not resend it.

 ## “Background Jobs” Without A Worker